holepunchto/pear-inspect/README.md

 npm install pear-inspect
 ```

-## Usage with Pear Pulse
+## Usage with pear://runtime

-One of the reasons for using `pear-inspect` is to be able to debug with Pear Pulse.
+One of the reasons for using `pear-inspect` is to be able to debug with the pear://runtime application.
 To do so, all that's needed is to do this, in the app you want to inspect:

 ``` js
 import nodeInspector from 'inspector'